 Last blog, I promised you rainbow animals.
 Due to a tangent on purple’s validity, I did not deliver.
 But in this age of informed voting, I feel the public should be well-informed of the colors they are considering.
 After all that purple = blue hubbub, surely blue should be required in a rainbow animal?

 Blue too, is an impostor.
 You heard me, Blue!
-If that IS it’s real name.
+If that IS your real name.
 Witness what the animal has to do to get it, just so we can have rainbow animals.
 It’s tangent time…

 What Is Color?

 What causes color?
 Pigment, right?
 Which is…?
 I used to think pigment was a dust or liquid that just sort of was a specific color (thanks ‘art’ classes), but scientifically, pigment is just a chemical that reflects light.
 So what determines which color is reflected?

 Electrons.
 Those little things in atoms that orbit the nucleus.

 Picture each electron as a coiled spring with a stereo on its shoulder (also – picture springs with shoulders).
 This spring is bouncing up and down in perfect rhythm to its stereo’s particular jam.
 This is vibrational frequency.

 Each color of light also has a stereo, playing a different tune (frequency).
 Red has a different frequency from orange, which is different from yellow, etc. When light and the electrons of a thing interact, color is born.

 Let’s take (spoiler alert) a green leaf for example.
 The leaf has a bajillion chlorophylls, which all have electrons bouncing away to their particular frequency (rock and roll).
 When red light shines down, the frequencies match.
 In other words, the electron’s stereo and light’s stereo are playing the same beat (like from any two Nickelback songs), so they party down and the room heats up with some serious jamming.